rekalogika/rekalogika.dev/docs/mapper/00-intro.md

 * By default, does not attempt to circumvent your class constraints.
 Reads only from and writes only to public properties, getters, setters.
 Does not instantiate objects without their constructor.
+* Override the mapping logic using a custom property mapper.
 * Constructor initialization.
 * Handles nested objects.
 * Handles recursion and circular references.